SEMICeu/SDG-sandbox/README.md

+# Attention: Archival Purposes only

+Please note that this GitHub space is deprecated.
+The current approach for SDG OOTS aims at the reuse of existing data models (where possible).
+For more information and to stay up-to-date with OOTS developments please consult the recently launched Once Only Hub or reach out to the OOTS Helpdesk.

 # SDG-sandbox
 Welcome to the GitHub repository of Work Package 4 - Data Semantics, Formats & Quality.
 This space allows domain experts across EU member states to review data models to be used in the context of cross-border exchange of evidences.